Police Act, 1861: Criticism

-Attempts to Reform
+Attempts to reform

 Throughout the years, there have been many attempts at reform.
 A pivotal moment occurred in the Prakash Singh v.
 Union of India (2006) case, in which the Supreme Court provided directives aimed at improving police operations.
-These directives included establishing fixed tenures for officers, separating law enforcement from investigative duties, and forming Police Complaints Authorities.
+These directives included establishing fixed tenures for officers, separating law enforcement from investigative duties, and forming police complaints authorities.
 In reaction to this, the Model Police Act, 2006 was created to update and repeal the antiquated 1861 legislation with a framework focused on the rights and needs of the public.
 However, the comprehensive implementation of these reforms across various states has been sluggish and uneven.
 Nevertheless, the Supreme Court orders have made serious effects, such as to prevent forced confessions in police custody, which has now been made inadmissible in courts.

-The 2006 verdict by the Supreme Court eventually passed an order for Police reforms to all the states, which mandated the creation of Police Complaints Authority, a State Security Commission, rules and tenure to select a Director General of Police (Head of Police Force), separate personnel for criminal investigation and law and order, a police establishment board to improve infrastructure for police work and ensure well-being of junior officers, and passing a new police law that will vastly differ from the 1861 Act.
-However, the implementation has been lackluster, as some have showed partial compliance to all directives, while some have refused to comply due to loss of political control.
+The 2006 verdict by the Supreme Court eventually passed an order for Police reforms to all the states, which mandated the creation of Police Complaints Authority, a State Security Commission, rules and tenure to select a Director General of Police (Head of Police Force), separate personnel for criminal investigation and law and order, a police establishment board to improve infrastructure for police work and ensure well-being of junior officers, and passing a new police law that will vastly differ from the 1861 act.
+However, the implementation has been lackluster, as some have showed partial compliance to all directives, while some have refused to comply fully due to loss of political control over the police force.
 Furthermore, the Police Complaints Authority have been criticized for being lame-duck institutions that lack real power to take down errant police personnel accused of misconduct, as well as delaying justice by covering up their actions.
+The Supreme Court verdict also did not address creating promotion pathways for constabulary, who form bulk of the force, as they retire with none to just one or two promotions, as well as fixed working hours and improving working conditions.

 Summary

-In summary, although the Police Act of 1861 was instrumental in establishing the framework for policing in India, its colonial roots and antiquated design render it increasingly misaligned with the principles of a modern democratic society.
+In summary, although the Police Act, 1861 was instrumental in establishing the framework for policing in India, its colonial roots and antiquated design render it increasingly misaligned with the principles of a modern democratic society.
 There is an urgent necessity to replace it with updated legislation that prioritizes citizens' rights, accountability, and transparency to achieve significant police reform in India.

-Although new criminal laws were enacted in 2024, such as Bharatiya Nyaya Sanhita, Bharatiya Nagarik Suraksha Sanhita, Bharatiya Sakshya Act, which replaced the Indian Penal Code, Code of Criminal Procedure, and the Indian Evidence Act respectively, which had it's colonial roots, the Police Act of 1861 continues to be in force.
-While many State Governments promised reforms, they resisted making the institutional changes, which included bringing a new Police Act that reduces political interference.
+Although new criminal laws were enacted in 2024, such as Bharatiya Nyaya Sanhita, 2023, Bharatiya Nagarik Suraksha Sanhita, Bharatiya Sakshya Act, 2023, which replaced the Indian Penal Code, Code of Criminal Procedure, 1973, and the Indian Evidence Act, 1872 respectively, which had its colonial roots, the Police Act, 1861 continues to be in force.
+While many state governments promised reforms, they resisted making the institutional changes, which included bringing a new Police Act that will reduce political interference, ensure accountability to the general public, promote career growth, and improve working conditions of police personnel.